Rhythm structure basics

 Hi Daniel!
-Please tell something about the structure of rhythm.
+Please tell us something about the structure of rhythm.
 I’m just getting started into music production and learning how to build up rhythms, in psytrance music in particular.
 Do you use some techniques to set drums properly?
 Or leads?
 Can you give some tips?

-Sebastian, the best advice I can give is to listen to a lot of music, listen closely to how other artists do this job.
+Sebastian, the best advice I can give is to listen to a lot of music, and listen closely to how other artists do this job.
 Don’t stick to only one genre you like, in fact, you can learn a lot from other genres too.
 By the way, there is no big difference between the rhythm structure of Psytrance and other genres, like House, for instance, you’ll see why in examples down below.

 Answering straight to your question, yes, I use some methods (or concepts) to build a rhythmic structure of the tracks.
 Here they are:

 Fill the gaps